Assault and Battery Liability and Asset Protection in Florida

 Attorneys Jon Alper and Gideon Alper

-Liability insurance policies contain intentional act exclusions.
-The exclusion applies to both personal umbrella policies and commercial general liability policies.
+Liability insurance policies exclude intentional acts.
+The exclusion applies to personal umbrella policies and commercial general liability policies alike.
 A homeowner whose guest is injured in a fall has coverage.
 The same homeowner who punches a neighbor does not.

-The exclusion exists because insurance is designed to cover fortuitous events, not deliberate choices.
-An assault or battery by definition requires intent.
-The defendant must have intended the act that caused the harmful contact, even if the defendant did not intend the specific injury that resulted.
+Insurance covers fortuitous events, not deliberate choices.
+An assault or battery requires intent.
+The defendant must have intended the act that caused harmful contact, even if the defendant did not intend the specific injury that resulted.
 Because the act itself was intentional, the insurer denies coverage.

-Some policies contain narrow exceptions for self-defense or for incidents arising from the defense of others.
+Some policies contain narrow exceptions for self-defense or defense of others.
 These exceptions are fact-specific and heavily litigated.
-Insurers typically deny the claim first and require the policyholder to prove the exception applies.
+Insurers typically deny the claim first and force the policyholder to prove the exception applies.

-The Bankruptcy Problem: § 522(q) and the Homestead Cap
+The Bankruptcy Problem: Homestead Cap for Intentional Tort Debtors

 Most civil judgment debtors in Florida can protect their primary residence through the homestead exemption with no dollar cap.
 A homestead worth $5 million receives the same protection as one worth $200,000.
-This changes for defendants who owe debts arising from intentional torts causing serious bodily injury or death.
+Assault and battery defendants do not get this benefit in bankruptcy.

 What Assets Are Reachable After a Judgment